aws/aws-toolkit-azure-devops/Docs/lambda-deploy.rst

 Displayname*
 ------------

-    The default name of the task, |LAMlong| .NET Core Deployment.
+    The default name of the task, |LAMlong| Deploy Function.
 You can rename it.

 AWS Credentials*
 ----------------